Wireless Internet - Help

 Request Guest Wi-Fi Credentials

-Submit your contact information to get a guest username and temporary password.
+Submit your contact information to receive a temporary guest username and password by email.

 Log in to CU Guest

-On campus, select CU Guest from your Wi-Fi networks and enter your assigned guest Wi-Fi credentials.
+On campus, select CU Guest from your Wi-Fi networks and enter your temporary guest Wi-Fi credentials.

 You'll be required to change your password upon first login.
 Be sure to save it in a secure location.